+86 4008783488

 3. Functional Testing: After assembly, each PCB undergoes functional testing to ensure it performs as expected under conditions that mimic its intended operational environment.
 This includes power-up tests, system integration tests, and stress tests that simulate the electrical loads and operational conditions the PCB will face in the vehicle.

-4. Environmental and Durability Testing: Automotive PCBs are subjected to environmental stress testing, including temperature cycling, thermal shock tests, humidity tests, and vibration tests.
+4. Environmental and Durability Testing: Automotive PCB is subjected to environmental stress testing, including temperature cycling, thermal shock tests, humidity tests, and vibration tests.
 These tests are designed to expose the PCB to extremes of temperature, moisture, and physical stress that it would encounter in its lifetime, ensuring that it can withstand these without failure.

-5. Life Cycle Testing: To ensure longevity, automotive PCBs are put through accelerated life testing, where conditions are intensified to induce failures sooner, thus predicting the lifespan of the product under normal operating conditions.
+5. Life Cycle Testing: To ensure longevity, automotive PCB is put through accelerated life testing, where conditions are intensified to induce failures sooner, thus predicting the lifespan of the product under normal operating conditions.
 This helps in understanding wear-out mechanisms and improving product designs.

 Adherence to International Quality Standards